Fuzhou: Railways

 Fuzhou is a railway hub in northern Fujian.
 The Wenzhou–Fuzhou and Fuzhou–Xiamen Railways form part of the Southeast Coast High-Speed Rail Corridor and can accommodate high-speed trains at speeds of up to 250 km/h.

 The Hefei–Fuzhou High-Speed Railway links the city to Beijing through its nearby inner land province Jiangxi at speeds up to 350 km/h.

 The Nanping–Fuzhou Railway and Xiangtang–Putian Railway provide rail access inland.
 The latter line can carry trains at speeds of 200 km/h.
 The regional Fuzhou-Mawei Cargo Railway runs from the Fuzhou Railway Station eastward to the port in Mawei District.
 Fuzhou has two main railway stations, Fuzhou and Fuzhou South.
 Fuzhou station is often just referred to as Fuzhou station given its central location.

 Metro

 Fuzhou Metro is the first rapid transit system in Fujian province.
-It has two metro lines in operation and five lines under construction.
+It has five metro lines in operation.